-Emotional Distress, Competency and Other Legal Concepts.
+Culpability, Damages and Reasonable Doubt.
 Emotional Distress damages, for example, must be assessed before compensation is considered by the trier of fact.
 There is no “emotional distress” diagnosis.

 The presence or absence of a condition that causes one to be “emotionally distressed” is established by a physician, not surmised by a layperson obviously.

 Competency and Capacity.
 Similarly, increasingly we are seeing lawsuits reflecting a growing population of seniors.
 Age and ill health do not always go together.
 But when they do, questions of Testamentary Capacity or vulnerability to fraud or undue influence, are assessed with an eye to medical conditions, medications, behavior and decision-making.

 “Reasonable Medical Certainty.”
 A Forensic opinion that is issued with Reasonable Medical Certainty requires a close examination of information.
 Accurate diagnosis of a psychiatric condition, if one exists, is a primary feature.

 Malingering and Ruling Out a Diagnosis.
 In the case of malingering, a diagnosis might be “ruled out” by a Forensic Psychiatrist.
 In other words, the apparent malingerer may claim a psychiatric condition is present impacting his or her pursuit of damages or criminal defense.
 The Forensic Psychiatrist evaluates the presence or absence of a diagnosis.
 One explanation of a claimed psychiatric disorder that is not present is malingering (lying).
 Read more about Malingering.